zchee/golang-wiki/MinorReleases.md

 ## Making cherry-pick CLs

-Once the main fix has been submitted to master, please use the Gerrit UI to make a cherry-pick if there are no merge conflicts:
+Once the main fix has been submitted to master, please make a cherry-pick CL to the applicable release branch.

+You can use the Gerrit UI to make a cherry-pick if there are no merge conflicts:

 ![Top right corner > More > Cherry-pick](https://user-images.githubusercontent.com/1225294/39773359-dc0c2b3a-52c5-11e8-836a-c518186e0ab3.png)